mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

 until another goroutine sends a value to the channel.

 A channel can be closed by passing it to the `close` function.
-Only "sending" goroutines that are the only goroutine that sends to a channel should close it.
+This should only be done from a "sending" goroutine that is the only goroutine that sends to a channel.

 When reading from a channel, a second return value indicates whether the channel is still open.